 So all the career moves, all of these experiences allowed Chris to narrow his career into where he is now…the golf/sporting world.

-At Nike Golf, Chris was starting to not just design clothing, but he was starting to completely influence golf fashion.
+At Nike Golf, Chris was starting to not just design clothing, but he had a hand in influencing golf fashion.
 Introducing joggers, redesigning the way collars look, infusing fashion with on course wear.
 Pushing the traditional on-course style for some players but balancing personal style for guys like Rory, who tends to be more traditional.
-Designing and scripting everything from including flat bills and even infusing street fashion like when Finau wore the hoodie.
+Part of the team that is designing and scripting everything from including flat bills and even infusing street fashion like when Finau wore the hoodie.
 Bringing the swagger Nike is known for on the court to the course.
 Bringing specialty curated lines to life all while designing the seasonal lines.
 Chris spent about three years with Nike Golf before deciding to venture out on his own.
 We asked him to describe some of his favorite pieces he has designed.
-Well some of those are not public yet…so wait and see.
+Well, some of those are not public yet…so wait and see.
 The thing he was most proud of was the way he was able to redesign golf pants.
-Chris decided to turn the traditional golf pants into more of an athletic design adding more of an elastic waist band one you might expect to see on the inside of baseball pants.
-By doing this the pants were able to preform more and allow for more movability during the golf swing.
+Chris decided to turn the traditional golf pants into more of an athletic design adding more of an elastic waistband one you might expect to see on the inside of baseball pants.
+By doing this the pants were able to perform more and allow for more movability during the golf swing.